kompanie-dev/reagenz/README.md

 Reagenz uses ES6 class syntax.
 You can see a simple counter component in the example.
-If you want to see Reagenz in action take a look at the demo project.
+To see buildless Reagenz applications in action take a look at the [demo project](demo/index.html).
 If you want to learn more about the features you can read the [Reagenz documentation](documentation/DOCUMENTATION.md).

 ```js